aidan-j-rhoden/tps-demo/README.md

 Third person shooter demo made using [Godot Engine](https://godotengine.org).

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/678
+Check out the original demo on the [asset library](https://godotengine.org/asset-library/asset/678) and [github](https://github.com/godotengine/tps-demo).

 ![Screenshot of TPS demo](screenshots/screenshot.png)

 ## Godot versions

 - The [`master`](https://github.com/godotengine/tps-demo) branch is compatible with the latest stable Godot version (currently 3.5.x).
-- If you are using an older version of Godot, use the appropriate branch for your Godot version:
+- If you are using an older version of Godot, head over to the [original repo](https://github.com/godotengine/tps-demo) and use the appropriate branch for your Godot version:

   - [`3.3`](https://github.com/godotengine/tps-demo/tree/3.3) branch
   for Godot 3.3.x.